arrow-right-alt INTERNATIONAL MEDIA LAW GUIDE

 In the jurisdiction of the Republic of Ireland, defamation is governed by civil law only.
 There can be no criminal action taken in respect of defamation.

-The law of defamation in the Republic of Ireland is governed by a combination of those legislative provisions within the Defamation Act 2009, constitutional provisions within Bunreacht na hÉireann, common law and European human rights law.
+The law of defamation in the Republic of Ireland is governed by a combination of those legislative provisions within the Defamation Act 2009 (as updated by the Defamation (Amendment) Act 2026), constitutional provisions within Bunreacht na hÉireann, common law and European human rights law.

 Article 40.3.2 of the Constitution of Ireland guarantees the personal rights of Irish citizens, “The State shall, in particular, by its laws protect as best it may from unjust attack and, in the case of injustice done, vindicate the… good name… of every citizen.”
 In Kennedy v Hearne [1988] ILRM 52 or 1 IR 481, the High Court acknowledged the role played by the law of defamation in vindicating a citizen’s right to his good name.